Meditation Garden Design

 I suppose the first question we should ask is,

-As you well know, online reader, we live in such a plugged-in, high-tech world.
+As you well know, online reader, we live in such a plugged-in, high-tech world that leaves us little room for meditation.

-It is so device-driven, that the trendiest health online summits are..
+Our world is so device-driven, that the trendiest health online summits are..surprise, surprise, on "digital dementia."

 Different Garden Rooms